nicoaugereau/gladys-commands/README.md

 ---------------
 #### Gladys parameters

-Add following parameters in gladys :
+The following parameters are automatically added in gladys.
+You can change them if necessary.

 Examples for Raspberry PI :
 ```